Sourcing chemical structures for in silico discovery

 return img_path

 1. Convert the structure images to SMILES strings: This is done using deep computer vision models that are trained for this specific task.
-We use the DECIMER transformer model for this purpose, though more advanced workflows like that of the OpenChemIE also could be used.
+We use the DECIMER transformer model for this purpose.

 The SMILES string conversion requires some manual verification of the answers, so it is not yet fully automated.
 Though further automatic SMILES conversion presents some challenges, there is scope for addressing these as needed.
 1